-The national election body, the Zimbabwe Electoral Commission (ZEC) has announced that there will be no biometric voting or any form of electronic voting in 2018 and that the Biometric system being put in place is strictly for registration.
+The national election body, the Zimbabwe Electoral Commission (ZEC) has announced that there will be no biometric voting or any form of electronic voting in the 2018 elections and that the Biometric system being put in place is strictly for registration.

 According to the Herald, this announcement was made by ZEC chairperson, Justice Rita Makarau.
 She also outlined how the rest of the voting process would not change.
 The latest announcement ties in with earlier statements made regarding the 2018 election process.